 AMRO, AFDI Sign MOU to Promote Knowledge Sharing and Capacity Building

-SHANGHAI, June 6, 2024 – The ASEAN+3 Macroeconomic Research Office (AMRO) and the Asia-Pacific Finance and Development Institute (AFDI) today signed a Memorandum of Understanding (MOU) to strengthen collaboration on matters of common interest toward ASEAN+3 economic and financial resilience and stability.
+SHANGHAI, June 6, 2024 – The ASEAN+3 Macroeconomic Research Office (AMRO) and the Asia-Pacific Finance and Development Institute (AFDI) today signed a Memorandum of Understanding (MOU) to strengthen collaboration on areas of common interest toward ensuring the macroeconomic and financial resilience and stability of the ASEAN+3 region .

-The MOU takes effect today and covers a three-year period from 2024 to 2027.
-The MOU covers cooperation between both institutions, including joint research, capacity building, joint seminars and workshops, and staff exchanges.
-AMRO and AFDI will particularly hold collaborative initiatives focusing on emerging challenges and developments pertinent to the macroeconomic and financial resilience and stability in the ASEAN+3 region, as well as thematic issues including the aging population, climate change, and financial digitalization.
+The MOU takes immediate effect and will cover a three-year period from 2024 to 2027.
+Under the MOU, both institutions agree to collaborate in joint research, capacity building, joint seminars and workshops, and staff exchanges; with a focus on salient issues, including population aging, climate change, and financial digitalization.

 AMRO Director Kouqing Li and AFDI President Wenbin Lu signed the MOU on the occasion of the ASEAN+3 Finance Think-Tank Network Seminar in Shanghai, China.

 “AMRO and AFDI share a common purpose of supporting economic growth and promoting financial stability in the ASEAN+3 region.
-Amid heightened uncertainty, this MoU will allow both our institutions to work together and deepen our knowledge of key structural and thematic issues affecting our region,” said Mr. Li.
+Amid heightened global uncertainty, both our institutions pledge to join forces and deepen our knowledge of key structural and thematic issues affecting our region with the signing of the MOU,” said Mr. Li.

 [AFDI quote.]